tbgracy/ufc/README.md

 - Safidy Raharijesy for the logo

 ## TODO
-- [ ] Use react layout (for better perf for the navbar rendering, I guess)
+- [x] Use react layout (for better perf for the navbar rendering, I guess)
 - [ ] Add pagination
+- [ ] Add lighthouse performance measure
 - [ ] Add handmade icons (by me)
 - [ ] Make it mobile friendly
 - [ ] Add view toggle (card / list)